Alteryx Engine and AMP: Main Differences

 A .yxdb file written with the AMP engine will read in faster than a .yxdb written with the original engine.

 The .yxdb file written with the original engine will be read slower with AMP enabled.
 The formats are still compatible with each other.
-With AMP, you can also go to the Output Data - Configuration menu where you have an option to create the version of YXDB file compatible with Designer 18.1 and older.

 Use .csv and .yxdb files with AMP - they both support multi-threaded, read in data.